 Bukit Merah View Market & Food Centre

-Bukit Merah View Market & Food Centre is a vibrant hawker center blending fresh produce and traditional hawker stalls.
+Bukit Merah View Market & Food Centre is a vibrant hawker center blending fresh produce and traditional hawker stalls, located in the heart of Bukit Merah.
+This hawker centre is easily accessible via nearby public transport, making it a convenient stop for locals and visitors.

-- Highlight: Family-run stalls serving traditional zi char dishes, handmade wontons, and rich coconut milk curry chicken noodles.
+- Highlight: Family-run stalls serving traditional zi char dishes, handmade wontons, rich coconut milk curry chicken noodles, and other authentic local flavors including popular dishes like fish head bee hoon and fried mee.

-- Price Point: Affordable meals, with economy chicken rice plates at just S$3.50.
+- Price Point: Affordable meals, with economy chicken rice plates at just S$3.50 and other dishes typically ranging between S$3 and S$7.

-- Famous Stall: Xin Mei Xiang Zi Char, known for its authentic and refined zi char dishes.
+- Famous Stall: Xin Mei Xiang Zi Char, known for its authentic and refined zi char dishes, including specialties such as black carrot cake and prawn mee.

 Ghim Moh Market & Food Centre: A Hidden Local Gem